-The Human Resources Department is organized into five bureaus: Executive Office, Personnel Operations, Labor Relations, and Risk Management.
-Access the organizational chart.
+The Human Resources Department is organized into three bureaus aside from the Executive Office (not a bureau): Personnel Operations, Labor Relations, and Risk Management.

-This Bureau enables the Director of Human Resources to provide department-wide management, support and oversight of the Employee Benefits and Administration.
+This Bureau enables the Director of Human Resources to provide department-wide management, support, and oversight of Employee Benefits and Administration.

 The Employee Benefits and Services Division continually examines opportunities to achieve savings while providing City employees and retirees with a quality, competitive healthcare program in order to promote a healthy, stable workforce.
 Staff within the Employee Benefits and Services Division engages in the following tasks to ensure efficient administration of the program: premium collections and reconciliation summaries, contribution and disbursement summaries, respond to benefits-related inquires and requests, provides staff support to the Health Insurance Advisory Committee.